Louviers: Recent history

 La Rue de la Gare (the street of the railway station); picture postcard, 1920s.The town was served from 1872 to 1950 by the railway line Saint-Georges-Motel à Grand-Quevilly, which linked Rouen and Orléans.

 After the Second World War, the town was reconstructed, and several new quarters were created: Saint-Lubin, Saint-Germain, la Roquette, la Côte de Paris, Saint-Jean.

 In the second half of the twentieth century, Louviers' political history has a left-wing tilt.
 From 1953 to 1958, the mayor was Pierre Mendès France (1907–1982), a member of the left-wing Radical Party.
 From 1965 to 1969, the mayor was Ernest Martin of the DVG (Miscellaneous left).
 The candidates on the list that he headed were left-wing and anti-authoritarian; their party allegiances went from the Parti Socialiste Unifié (PSU) to the anarchists.
 They sought self governance (autogestion), and the events of May 1968 led in Louviers to the establishment of self-managing bodies – neighbourhood committees, avant-garde cultural policies, and so on.

 The right won the municipal elections in 1969.
 For eight years, town hall debates were stormy, but then in 1977, Henri Fromentin was elected mayor on a platform of implementing Ernest Martin's revolutionary programme.

 Sights

 Its church, Notre-Dame, has parts which date from the thirteenth century.
 The 16th century porch on the south side is an example of Late Gothic Flamboyant architecture.

+The Musée de Louviers is the only Musée de France in the Seine-Eure area.